Help, I have forgotten my assistive technology training from the DSA. What do I do?

 At Aventido we highly recommend the use of an e-learning platform such as FindMyFlow to students who find themselves in this position.
 FindMyFlow more specifically can guide the student in how to use their assistive technology for specific ‘workflows’ as well as provide that ‘top-up’ that can be engaged with at the time of need.

 Want to know more about FindMyFlow?
-Click on the banner below.
+Get in touch via the banner below.